-County KAP Judging: All youth are encouraged to turn in a Kansas Award portfolio.
-KAP's are due to your club leaders in October.
+Kansas Project Report Judging: All youth are encouraged to turn in a KPRF.
+KPRF are due to your club leaders in October.

 Leadership Training: Leadership training is open to all 4-H Clubs in the Sunflower Extension District.
 Young leaders will join together to learn their club responsibilities of each office; president, vice president, reporter, secretary, etc. It is usually held Sunday afternoon with lunch included.